siya-06/Full_Stack_Challenge_siya/README.md

 X->Y

-Rules:
+### Input Validation

+**Rules:**
-Only uppercase letters are allowed
+- Only uppercase letters are allowed
-Invalid inputs like hello, 1->2, A-> are collected separately Self-loops like A->A are treated as invalid
+- Invalid inputs like `hello`, `1->2`, `A->` are collected separately
+- Self-loops like `A->A` are treated as invalid

+---

-Duplicate Handling
+### Duplicate Handling
-Duplicate edges are ignored after the first occurrence Stored in duplicate_edges
+- Duplicate edges are ignored after the first occurrence
+- Stored in `duplicate_edges`

+---

-Graph Construction
+### Graph Construction
-Parent-child relationships are stored using maps
+- Parent-child relationships are stored using maps
-If a node has multiple parents, only the first occurrence is used Component Processing
+- If a node has multiple parents, only the first occurrence is used

+---

+### Component Processing
-The graph may contain multiple independent components Each component is processed separately
+- The graph may contain multiple independent components
+- Each component is processed separately

+---

-Root Identification
+### Root Identification
-A root is a node that never appears as a child
+- A root is a node that never appears as a child
-If no such node exists (cycle case), the lexicographically smallest node is chosen Cycle Detection
+- If no such node exists (cycle case), the lexicographically smallest node is chosen

+---

+### Cycle Detection
-DFS is used to detect cycles
+- DFS is used to detect cycles
-If a cycle is found:
+- If a cycle is found:
-tree is empty
+  - `tree` is empty
-has_cycle is set to true
+  - `has_cycle` is set to `true`

+---

-Depth Calculation
+### Depth Calculation
-For valid trees, depth is the number of nodes in the longest root-to-leaf path
+- For valid trees, depth is the number of nodes in the longest root-to-leaf path

 Summary